anoopr/core-data-talk/example/README.md

 ## Setup

 1. Go to <http://foursquare.com/oauth/> and register a new consumer.
-2. Copy `Classes/Constants.h.sample` to `Classes/Constants.h` and update it with your Client ID and Client Secret.
+2. Copy `Classes/Constants.h.sample` to `Classes/Constants.h` and update it with your Client ID, Client Secret, and Callback URL.
+You can set the Callback URL to any valid URL.
+For security reasons use one under your control.
 3. Run the app!

 ## What it does...